-[Chapter 🖛 1] Reserve Bank of India Act, 1934 🔳 7.5 Open Market Operations (OMO) Central bank / RBI uses Open Market Operations as the primary means of implementing monetary policy.
-OMO, in short refers to the outright purchase/sale of Government securities RBI carries the same in the secondary market on the electronic Negotiated Dealing System - Order Matching platform.
-Liquidity Adjusted Facility (LAF) Liquidity management operations are aimed at modulating liquidity conditions such that the overnight rates in the money market remains within the informal corridor set by the repo and reverse repo rates for the liquidity adjustment facility (LAF) operations.
-In a repo transaction, the Reserve Bank infuses liquidity into the system by taking securities as collateral, while in a reverse repo transaction it absorbs liquidity from the system with the Reserve Bank providing securities to the counter parties.
-Market Stabilisation Scheme (MSS) MSS or Market Stabilisation Scheme was introduced in April 2004 This Scheme provides for issuance of Government of India dated securities/treasury bills to absorb surplus structural/ durable liquidity created by the Reserve Bank's foreign exchange operations.
-MSS operations are a sterilisation tool used for offsetting the liquidity impact created by intervention in the foreign exchange markets.
+Open Market Operations (OMO)

+- Central bank / RBI uses Open Market Operations as the primary means of implementing monetary policy. - OMO, in short refers to the outright purchase/sale of Government securities - RBI carries the same in the secondary market on the electronic Negotiated Dealing System - Order Matching platform.

+Liquidity Adjusted Facility (LAF)

+- Liquidity management operations are aimed at modulating liquidity conditions such that the overnight rates in the money market remains within the informal corridor set by the repo and reverse repo rates for the liquidity adjustment facility (LAF) operations. - In a repo transaction, the Reserve Bank infuses liquidity into the system by taking securities as collateral, while in a reverse repo transaction it absorbs liquidity from the system with the Reserve Bank providing securities to the counter parties.

-Scanner (CSEP M - II Paper 7 (2017 \$ Syllabus) -- ----------- -------- ------------ ------------ -----------
+[Chapter 1] Reserve Bank of India Act, 1934 ---------- -- ---- --------- ------ ---- ------- ------ ------